snkashis/android-docs/src/pages/navigation/overview/navigation-ui.md

 ---
 title: "Navigation turn-by-turn UI"
-description: "Mapbox Android Navigation SDK Drop-in UI"
+description: "Customize the design of your Android app's turn-by-turn navigation experience.
+How?
+The Mapbox Navigation SDK for Android.
+Click for docs and info."
 sideNavSections:
   - title: "Install the Navigation UI SDK"
   - title: "Launch the Navigation UI"